cubert-hyperspectral/cuvis.ai.examples/PerPixelAE/README.md

 ## Model

 The model implements a classical anomaly detector in an encoder-decoder paradigm.
-We provide two configured network sizes, **small** and **large** which define networks with varying numbers of
+We provide two configured network sizes, **small** and **large** which define networks with varying numbers of neurons in the fully connected layers.
+Additionally, the size of the encoding dimension can be configured with the included config file.

 ## Prerequisite